Street Railways Enable City Growth

 As cities throughout the West grew larger, there was an increasing need for public transportation as many people who moved to the cities could not afford their own wagon or carriage.
 With the development of street railways, people could build homes and live a further distance from the center of town, the railways provided reasonable mobility that enabled workers to reach their jobs and downtown businesses.

-The earliest form of mast transportation in most cities was the omnibus, a coach designed to cary people.
+The earliest form of mast transportation in most cities was the omnibus, a coach designed to carry people.
 The debut of mass transportation in the United States is reported to have began in 1828 with a 12 passenger, horse drawn carriage carrying passengers along Broadway in New York City, started by entrepreneur Abraham Brower.
 The omnibus provided a new service, it ran along a designated route and charged a very low fare.
 Other eastern American cities soon followed suit, including Philadelphia in 1831 and Boston in 1835.

 Streetcars Pulled by Horses Provide City Mass Transit